pedrorodriguesh/pedrorodriguesh/README.md

 <br>

 - 🔥 I'm a Mobile and Web Developer.
-- 💻 My main tech stacks are Angular and NodeJS.
+- 💻 My main tech stacks are Angular, Csharp and Flutter.
-- 🌱 At the moment, I'm focusing my studies on NodeJS to improve my build quality with Software Architecture.
+- 🌱 I'm currently venturing into native development with Swift and SwiftUI and also delving into Software Architecture.
 - 💼 Fullstack Developer at Paid Keeper.
 - 📍 I live in SP, Brazil.